 Firing Squad: European Club Managers Facing the Early Sack This Season

-The following slideshow showcases five managers who could face the firing squad in the early days of their campaigns—two of whom, incidentally, are currently posted in the same city.
+Here is a look at five managers who could face the firing squad in the early days of their campaigns.

 Alan Pardew, Newcastle

 He had a reasonably successful track record in the transfer market, which saw him and his directors of football acquire Demba Ba, Papiss Cisse, Hatem Ben Arfa and Yohan Cabaye.
 Despite that, Newcastle owner Mike Ashley revoked his transfer powers this summer, handing them to former manager Joe Kinnear in a move that can only be described as bizarre.